herreraJe1/DigitalEvidenceAcquisition_ES_EN/README.md

 ## 🇺🇸 English Version

+I’m a Bilingual Technical Support Analyst and cybersecurity student with experience in remote support, technical documentation, and digital forensic analysis.
+I excel at breaking down complex scenarios into clear, structured steps and creating reusable bilingual resources for global teams.
+My strengths lie in collaborative environments, well-defined processes, and precise documentation as a tool for continuous improvement.
+I’m currently transforming academic projects into practical GitHub examples, focusing on forensic evidence acquisition, log analysis, and Blue Team best practices.

 ### 🎯 Purpose
 This repository documents the practical application of digital evidence acquisition procedures as part of academic cybersecurity training.
 It simulates real-world incident response tasks using trusted forensic tools.